When you live long enough anywhere in the Asia-Pacific region, you will realize why the coconut is called “the tree of

 From the scholastic point of view, coconut roots are said to contain lipids, lauric acid, carbohydrates, caprylic, and myristic acid.
 These findings were published in the Journal of Agricultural Food Science (1987).

 Trunk.
-The coconut trunk has increasingly gained popularity as an alternative to hardwood.
-At a cheaper price, at that!
+The coconut trunk has increasingly gained popularity as an alternative to hardwood. – and at a cheaper price, at that!
 Coco lumber is proved to be a reliable material for a house and other building construction.
 In India, a mature coconut wood is seen as the cheaper alternative material for a fishing boat.

 Countless other coco wood products are also available in the market now.
 And they are mostly preferred by the environmentalists.

 Fronds.
 Talk about ingenuity!
 Yes, The local folks in Asia-Pacific found the coconut fronds useful in many different applications.
 Fishermen weave the leaves together for at least two purposes – a shield from the sun and a sail.
 The woven fronds can protect them from direct exposure to the sun.
 At the same time, it helps propel their boat while at sea.

 In the Philippines, coconut leaves are a very useful wrap for the ready-to-go staple, called pusô.
 Pusô is steamed rice that is handy enough to carry when you go on picnics.
 It’s a perfect pair for lechon, or roasted pig, and barbecue.
 Many other Filipino delicacies are also wrapped in coconut leaves.

 On Palm Sunday, Filipinos bring coconut fronds, called palaspas, to the Church to commemorate Jesus’ triumphal entry into Jerusalem.
-In the rural areas, dried fronds make good fuel for cooking and torch (sulô).
+While in rural areas, dried fronds make good fuel for cooking and torch (sulô).

 Not only these!

-If you happen to wander off the beaten path of the Asia-Pacific region, you’ll notice how the locals make use of the coconut fronds.
+If you happen to wander off the beaten path of the Asia-Pacific, you’ll notice how the locals make use of the coconut fronds.
 You might see them woven and transformed into:

 - Sleeping mat